 I’ve been coaching ambitious business owners, leaders and professionals since 2015, but there was always a missing link for me in my own work.

 I was underachieving.
 My high performing clients were surpassing me and I couldn't work out why.
 There was something amiss but nothing I could put my finger on.
 I was clearly limited.
 I felt a deep sense of shame.

 Although I was brilliant at activating and motivating others, I felt a near paralysis when it came to doing what I needed to do for myself and my business unless it deeply interested me.

-Even for the most smart, ingenious, trailblazing humans, ADHD can see us:
+Even for the most smart, ingenious, trailblazing humans, ADHD can have us:

-- Hyperfocusing on certain activities, often hours at a time - at the expense of other important tasks, our relationships and our wellbeing
+Hyperfocusing on certain activities, often hours at a time - at the expense of other important tasks, relationships and wellbeing

 Chances are, like me, you’ve just managed to get by.

 You’ve done OK.
 But you’re feeling the weight of effort.
 The hunch there’s something not quite right.
 You’re not succeeding to the levels you expect.

 For you, your business, your people to thrive - something needs to change.

 I see you.
 And I’m here to teach you how to turn your ADHD into your competitive advantage